Minnesota Deferred Compensation Plan Overview

 About the Plan

 The Minnesota Deferred Compensation Plan (MNDCP) is a voluntary savings plan intended for long-term investing for retirement.
 Authorized under Section 457 of the Internal Revenue Code, the MNDCP is a smart and easy way to supplement retirement income from your Minnesota public pension and Social Security benefits.

-Available to any full-time, part-time, or temporary Minnesota public employee (state, city, county, township, school districts, etc.), the MNDCP allows you to build retirement savings through automatic payroll deductions -- you control how your money is invested.
+Available to any full-time, part-time, or temporary Minnesota public employee (state, city, county, township, school district, etc.), the MNDCP allows you to build retirement savings through automatic payroll deductions - you control how your money is invested.

-You are eligible to withdraw savings from your MNDCP account upon retirement, termination of employment or disability.
-Upon your death, your designated beneficiary(ies) can withdraw funds.
+You are eligible to withdraw savings from your MNDCP account at any age upon retirement, termination of employment, or disability.
+If you are still employed, you are eligible to withdraw your MNDCP savings anytime after age 59½.
+Upon your death your designated beneficiary(ies) can withdraw funds.